annotation/text-fabric/docs/Server/Kernel.md

             but you condense to verses, the chapter nodes will not show up.
             But if you condense to books, they will show up.

-    ??? note "batch"
-        The number of table rows to show on one page in the browser.

-    ??? note "position=1"
-        The position that is central in the browser.
-        The navigation links take this position
-        as the focus point, and enable the user to navigate to neighbouring results, in ever bigger strides.

-    ??? note "opened=set()"
-        Which results have been expanded and need extended results.
-        Normally, only the information to provide a *plain* representation of a result is being fetched, but for the opened ones information is gathered for pretty displays.

     ??? note "withNodes=False"
         Whether to include the node numbers into the formatted